Multi information

 The Grand National odds are available to the public months in advance.
 The odds for the race next year are sometimes published just after the previous race has finished, which can feature the current winner and each way finishers.

-When sportsbooks select the Grand National odds, many factors are taken into account, including their performance in The Grand National in recent years and how they've performed in other races in the build-up to the 2023 Grand National, including contests such as Welsh National and Scottish National and the Cheltenham Festival.
+When sportsbooks select the Grand National odds, many factors are taken into account, including their performance in The Grand National in recent years and how they've performed in other races in the build-up to the Grand National, including contests such as Welsh National, Scottish National and the Cheltenham Festival.

 When it comes to the race itself, BetUK will have all the live odds available in the build-up.
-Bettors will be able to see horses with higher odds in ante post odds and place their win, and each way, bet months before the 2023 Grand National.
+Bettors will be able to see horses with higher odds in ante post odds and place their win.

-Some of the runners who head to the race will be familiar to those who have recently seen action at the Cheltenham Festival taking part in the race, such as Corach Rambler, and The Big Breakaway noted on the cards.
-Welsh National runners such as Big Dog have also thrown their hat into the mix, and past runners such as Lifetime Ambition are also set to return
+Some of the runners who head to the race will be familiar to those who have recently seen action at the Cheltenham Festival taking part in the race.

 Grand National Winners